Can Omega-3 Fish Oil Help You Lose Weight?

 Over the years, I’ve often heard people say, “I’m not sure about taking a fish oil supplement…won’t omega-3 fatty acids make me fat?”

 Unfortunately, the notion that all fat is bad persists.
-But today, it’s been well proven that it’s which types of fat you eat, not all fat in general.
+But today, it’s been well proven that it’s which types of fat you eat, not all fat in general, that makes the difference.

-Does fish oil help you lose weight?
-Does it make you gain weight?
+So does fish oil help you lose weight?
+Or does it make you gain weight?
 Let’s find out.
 We’ll take a closer look at why omega-3 fatty acids in fish oil play important roles in regulating our metabolism and may also influence our weight.

 The Connection Between Omega-3s & Weight Management